Master's Degree Programme

 Total ECTS within Economics and Business Administration

-Since English is the language of instruction in all subjects, all applicants are required to provide evidence of their English language proficiency.
+As English is the language of instruction in all subjects, all applicants are required to provide evidence of their English language proficiency.

-Learning in an international context
+Learning in an International Context

 At Aarhus BSS, we conduct research at the highest academic level.

 Aarhus University is a leading university in Denmark in building student exchange opportunities.
 The university encourages all students to spend time studying abroad.
 Every year, more than 700 students from Aarhus BSS go abroad to participate in exchange programmes around the world at our more than 300 partner universities.
-About the same number of students from all over the world come to participate in the exchange programme in Aarhus and this contributes to a truly international learning atmosphere.
+About the same number of students from all over the world come to participate in the exchange programme in Aarhus, and this contributes to a truly international learning atmosphere.

-This data is derived from AU's 2013/2014 employment survey.
+This data is derived from AU's 2016 employment survey.
 This data should not be considered a completely accurate representation of the labour market and job functions for all graduates of the individual degree programmes.
-It exclusively represent the responses submitted to the survey in the years in question.
+It exclusively represents the responses submitted to the survey in the years in question.

 The specialisation, Information Management/cand.merc.it, opens up for a wide range of job opportunities and gives you the qualifications to take up positions such as: